 BIO 256 - Applied Insect Ecology

-This group investigation course examines applied ecology problems in insect pollinator communities and/or populations of urban forest pests.
-Pollinator communities may be adversely affected in an urbanizing landscape, while a forest pest may actually benefit in the same landscape.
-Students investigate the effects of park size, location, surrounding land use, and plant diversity on insect pollinator diversity.
-Students may also investigate the spatial and temporal dynamics of the fall cankerworm as well as assess the effectiveness of control efforts.
-Projects have community-based learning and outreach components.
-Students study insect population and community ecology, learn basic GIS and other digital skills, insect identification, and hone skills in experimental design, data analysis, and science communication.
+This group investigation course examines applied ecology problems in insect populations and communities, which may be adversely affected in an urbanizing landscape.
+Students will investigate the effects of some aspect of urbanization or human activity on insect diversity and abundance.
+Projects have community-based learning and outreach components, and students may work closely with members of the community, including landowners, County officials, and staff of local lands conservancies.
+Students study advanced concepts in insect population and community ecology, insect identification, and hone skills in field biology, experimental design, data analysis, and science communication.

 Prerequisites & Notes

-Successful completion of BIO 112/114, ENV 201, or permission of instructor is required.
+Successful completion of one of the following: BIO 112, BIO 114, or ENV 201.
+Permission of instructor is required.